 This HiFi concept headset gives us a whole new way of using a cell phone.
-It’s a peculiar touch screen phone which the headset can be wrapped around the head to enjoy music and attend to call even when you are moving around.
+It’;s a peculiar touch screen phone which the headset can be wrapped around the head to enjoy music and attend to calls even when you are moving around.

-LG Exo Smartphone designed by Benjamin Lotte is a good-looking phone with a high strength polymer exoskeleton for protecting the delicate internal components.
-The external skin is made of rubber that enhance ergonomics and increase strength.
+The external skin is made of rubber, which enhances ergonomics and increases strength.
 You can easily change the skin color to the color you desire.

-Seabird is Mozilla Labs concept phone.
-The Seabird is a concept phone packed with cool features including integrated Pico Projector that can be used to project a virtual keyboard.
+Seabird is Mozilla Labs’ concept phone.
+The Seabird is a concept phone packed with cool features, including an integrated Pico Projector that can be used to project a virtual keyboard.

 Cool phone concept by Mac Funamizu.
-This smart phone has some incredible features.
-The dented keypad that gives the look of a wavy sea bed and the screen is designed in such way that it turns almost 180 degrees.
+This smartphone has some incredible features.
+The dented keypad that looks like a wavy sea bed, and the screen is designed in such a way that it turns almost 180 degrees.

 Glass phone concept is also created by designer Mac Funamizu.

 This new DYA phone brings a whole new meaning to the world slider.
-DYA phone has an unique design that uses diagonal cut and become compact when not in use.
+DYA phone has a unique design that uses a diagonal cut and becomes compact when not in use.
 But it is large enough for any other basic function you need.